Variable Projection Algorithms: Theoretical Insights and A Novel Approach for Problems with Large Residual: Variable Projection for Separable Nonlinear Problem with Large Residual

-Equation \eqref{3-3} bears resemblance to the secant equation prevalent in Quasi-Newton methods \cite{dennis1996numerical}.
-Consequently, we draw inspiration from the updating mechanism of the Quasi-Newton matrix to effectuate the update of the refined matrix $\mathbf{T}^k$, as delineated below:
+\eqref{3-3} {resembles} the secant equation prevalent in Quasi-Newton methods \cite{dennis1996numerical}.
+Consequently, we draw inspiration from the updating mechanism of the Quasi-Newton matrix to effectuate the update of the {correction} matrix $\mathbf{T}^k$, as delineated below:

-Exercise caution to not conflate Equation \eqref{3-4} with the Broyden–Fletcher–Goldfarb–Shanno (BFGS) variant of Quasi-Newton methods.
+It is important to distinguish \eqref{3-4} from the Broyden–Fletcher–Goldfarb–Shanno variant of Quasi-Newton methods.
 The term $\hat{\boldsymbol{g}}_k$ in \eqref{3-4} does not signify the gradient difference between two consecutive iterations.
-Upon the acquisition of the Hessian matrix of the reduced objective function, the direction of update for the nonlinear parameters $\boldsymbol{a}$ can be ascertained by resolving the subsequent equation:
+Once the Hessian matrix of the reduced objective function is obtained, the direction of update for the nonlinear parameters $\boldsymbol{a}$ can be {determined} by resolving the following equation:

 This facilitates the computation of the update for the nonlinear parameters: